Advancing Yukon’s Macmillan Pass Zinc-Lead-Silver Project

 George Gorzynski—Executive Vice President and Director

-George Gorzynski is co-founder of the Company and a geological engineer with 35 years’ experience in exploration and mining company management.
+George Gorzynski is co-founder of the company and a geological engineer with 35 years of experience in exploration and mining company management.
 He has strong technical, management and leadership skills, and was a key person in the building and managing of several successful international junior mining and exploration companies.
 His technical experience ranges from management of large exploration projects in challenging settings to geology field work in isolated locations to oversight of mining operations.
 Mr. Gorzynski has geological engineering degrees from the University of Toronto (Honours) and University of British Columbia and has worked on a number of zinc projects in British Columbia and Yukon.

-Richard Hajdukiewicz is a co-founder of the Company and has over 35 years’ experience in commodity markets including extensive experience in financing, trading and risk management.
+Richard Hajdukiewicz is a co-founder of the company and has over 35 years of experience in commodity markets including extensive experience in financing, trading and risk management.
 He was responsible for the zinc concentrate feeds to Noranda’s zinc smelter at Valleyfield, Quebec as well as marketing of zinc and lead concentrates, in North America.
 He later headed up and grew Noranda’s global precious metals secondary business which was involved in precious metals concentrates, dore and scrap.
 During his 25 year plus tenor on Wall Street, Mr. Hajdukiewicz assisted in expanding Goldman Sachs’ metals activities into base metals including zinc and lead.
 He headed up metals sales and trading activities at several other banks including HSBC and others.
 He has advised senior managements at many mining and metals companies with the strategic direction of their marketing and risk management strategies for precious and base metals.
 Mr. Hajdukiewicz graduated from the University of Toronto in Metallurgical Engineering and is currently a consultant to the metals and mining industry.

 Gilles Dessureau—V.P.
 Exploration

 Mr. Dessureau is a Professional Geologist with over 15 years of exploration and development experience in the Western Cordillera including Yukon and British Columbia along with other locations throughout North America including Nevada, Ontario and Quebec.
-Mr. Dessureau is the Owner/Principle Geologist of Solidus Geological Services and has been providing geological and project management services to a number of clients including Golden Predator Mining Corp., Columbus Gold Corp., Colorado Resources Ltd., BMC Minerals, among others since 2007.
+Mr. Dessureau is the Owner and Principle Geologist of Solidus Geological Services and has been providing geological and project management services to a number of clients including Golden Predator Mining Corp., Columbus Gold Corp., Colorado Resources Ltd., BMC Minerals, among others since 2007.
 Mr. Dessureau was instrumental in advancing the Wolverine polymetallic VMS deposit, located in the Yukon, through pre-feasibility and into commercial production beginning in 2010, and was involved with advancing Golden Predator’s Brewery Creek and 3 Aces deposits.
 Mr. Dessureau graduated with a Master’s degree from Laurentian University in Sudbury following a Bachelor’s degree in Geology from St. Mary’s University in Halifax.
 He is a Professional Geologist registered with Engineers and Geoscientists British Columbia (EGBC).

 Neil MacRae—Investor Relation Manager